dalihub/dali-toolkit/docs/content/shared-javascript-and-cpp-documentation/layer.md

  +++-> Actor3   ( depth Index offset of 3000)
  +++-> Actor4   ( depth Index offset of 3000)
  +++-> Actor5   ( depth Index offset of 3000)
- +++-> Layer1   ( depth Index has no meaning for layers, layer draw order is independent of the heirachy).
+ +++-> Layer1   ( depth Index has no meaning for layers, layer draw order is independent of the hierarchy).
  ++++-> Actor6   ( depth Index offset of 4000)
  ++++-> Actor7   ( depth Index offset of 4000)
  ++++-> Actor8   ( depth Index offset of 4000)